sblauth/cashocs/docs/source/demos/optimal_control/doc_box_constraints.rst

 (see, e.g., `Tröltzsch, Optimal Control of Partial Differential Equations <https://doi.org/10.1090/gsm/112>`_ or `Hinze, Pinnau, Ulbrich, and Ulbrich, Optimization with PDE constraints <https://doi.org/10.1007/978-1-4020-8839-1>`_.

-This example differs from the first one only in the fact that we now also consider box constraints on the control variables Here, the functions :math:`u_a` and :math:`u_b` are :math:`L^\infty(\Omega)` functions.
+Here, the functions :math:`u_a` and :math:`u_b` are :math:`L^\infty(\Omega)`
+functions.
 As before, we consider as domain the unit square, i.e., :math:`\Omega = (0, 1)^2`.